inteiros/InvestinderBackend/README.md

 ## Usage

-After installing all dependencies with yarn or npm i
+After installing all dependencies with yarn or npm i, you can run the back-end with

 ```bash
 node src/index.js